Billi-Green/Ghost_ESP_B/docs/hugo docs/content/getting-started/installation-guide.md

 1. **Web Interface**
    - Connect to the `GhostNet` AP with the password `GhostNet`
    - Open a browser and connect to either `ghostesp.local` (requires mDNS support) or `192.168.4.1` to access device settings.
    - Sign in with the default credentials `GhostNet` / `GhostNet`.
-Run `webauth off` in the serial/Web CLI if you want to disable authentication temporarily.
+Run `webauth off` in the serial/Web CLI if you want to disable the WebUI authentication.
    - Use the auto-updating configuration panel to manage settings, Evil Portal controls, and device info.

 2. **Qt6 Control App**